Paris Rhône Energy to Showcase Green Energy Storage Solutions at RE+ 2023

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerStimmung weiter eingetrübt: US-Börsen zum Handelsende in Rot -- ATX letztlich schwächer -- DAX schließt knapp im Minus -- Asiens Börsen beenden Handel mehrheitlich höher
+Börse aktuell - Live TickerAnhaltende Zinsunsicherheit: ATX schwächer -- DAX mit wechselnden Vorzeichen -- Wall Street tiefer -- Asiens Börsen zu Handelsende im Minus

-Der US-amerikanische Aktienmarkt zeigte sich am Mittwoch mit Abgaben.
-Der heimische Aktienmarkt schloss am Mittwoch schwächer.
-Der deutsche Leitindex notierte zur Wochenmitte tiefer.
-Die asiatischen Börsen wiesen zum dritten Handelstag der Woche mehrheitlich Gewinne aus.
+Am heimischen Aktienmarkt zeigen sich im Donnerstagshandel Verluste.
+Der deutsche Aktienmarkt kann am Donnerstag nur zeitweise ins Plus drehen.
+An den US-Märkten sind rote Vorzeichen zu sehen.
+Die asiatischen Börsen notierten am Donnerstag tiefer.